Thomas H. Gosnell School of Life Sciences

 Dr. Sandra J. Connelly joined RIT as a lecturer in 2007 and became an assistant professor in 2009.
 She earned her BS in biology/forensic science at Juniata College, MS in ecology and evolutionary biology from the University of Buffalo, and Ph.D. in zoology from Miami University of Ohio.

-Every quarter Connelly teaches foundational biology lectures and labs engaging up to 350 students with diverse interests from all colleges at RIT, freshmen through seniors.
-Bringing her research into the classroom, Connelly also offers a course entitled "Ecology of UV Radiation".
-She is currently designing "Forensic Ecology" with Criminal Justice faculty for students interested in applying their knowledge of criminology and environment to a real-world scenario and "Molecular Ecology" to demonstrate fundamental biology practices across disciplines.
+Every semester Connelly teaches foundational biology lectures in the traditional, flipped, and onlin formats, engaging up to 450 students with diverse interests from all colleges at RIT, freshmen through seniors.
+Bringing her research into the classroom, Connelly also offers a course entitled "Molecular Ecology", co-instructed with Dr. Andre' Hudson, and she teaches "Evolutionary Biology" with the core evolution team.
+She is designing a course entitled "Forensic Ecology" with Criminal Justice faculty for students interested in applying their knowledge of criminology and environment to a real-world scenario that will be offered in the coming semesters.

 Connelly has a zeal for scholarship and teaching.
 She has led and participated in numerous field expeditions from Alaska and Canada to Antarctica as part of National Science Foundation teaching and research expeditions.
 She also advises dissemination of her studentsâ scholarship through peer-reviewed articles and national presentations.
 In recognition of her passion for teaching, Connelly was awarded the Richard and Virginia Eisenhart Provost's Award for Outstanding Teaching 2011, an award that recognizes assistant faculty with less than three years teaching at RIT.
 Connelly states, "The inquisitive nature of RIT students drives an infinite loop -- faculty want to work harder because the students want to advance their educational endeavors every year, making the faculty want to improve, etc.!
 We have truly unique students with unlimited potential -- making the sky the starting point, not the limit, for RIT faculty."